 A WLD represents a logical boundary of functionality, managed by a single vCenter server instance.
 Although a WLD usually spans one rack, you can aggregate multiple WLDs in a single rack in smaller setups.
 In larger configurations, WLDs can span racks.

 Depending on the customer workload and application requirements, the correct VxRail hardware platform must be selected.
-See the VxRail for guidance on sizing for the SDDC components for the different VxRail hardware platforms.
+See the VxRail sizing tool for guidance on sizing for the SDDC components for the different VxRail hardware platforms.